Xtreme 2 SE and Ultimate 2 are two top-tier home gym equipment from Bowflex that are available on the market.

 According to many users, the best things about Xtreme SE 2 are that it has a sturdy build, it is very easy to use, and it doesn’t have any complex functions.
 It is ideal for all muscle groups and is certainly worth the investment.

 There are a few minor complaints regarding the exercise chart that is provided with Xtreme SE 2.
-According to some users, the chart is printed on both sides which make the users lose around many of the exercises while they are working out.
+According to some users, the chart is printed on both sides which makes the users lose around many of the exercises while they are working out.

 Comments About Ultimate 2